HrithikDhongadi/obstacle_grid_map_a_star_impl/README.md

 Final goal is to create a dynamic A Star Implementation of a Object moving towards a goal.

+## Prerequisites:
+- C++17 or higher
+- OpenCV 4.x with `sudo apt-get install libopencv-dev` or equivalent for your OS

 ## Usage:

 1. Clone the repository